6 Best Accessible Places Near Hyde Park

 Kensington High Street – 0.5 mi from Hyde Park (west side)

-It’s official.
-No summer outing is complete without an ice cream!
-Amorino serves up gelato that’s as pretty as it is delicious.
-Don’t panic if you can’t choose just one flavour.
-Load up your cup or cone with as many as you like, we won’t judge 😎.
-It’s a step-free, grab-and-go spot with air-con and touchscreen ordering, so you can also browse the full line-up without missing a single scoop.
+It is official.
+No summer outing is complete without an ice cream.
+Amorino serves up gelato that is as pretty as it is delicious.
+You do not need to panic if you cannot choose just one flavour.
+You can load up your cup or cone with as many as you like.

 Lina Stores